ARDENNES MOUNTAIN BEER TOUR

 Afterward, we’ll return for our final night in Bastogne.
 The evening is free to explore the beer cafes of Bastogne.
 (Breakfast)

-Day Seven • Leuven This morning we visit the picturesque riverfront village of Dinant..
+Day Seven, Tues.
+May 12 • Leuven This morning we visit the picturesque riverfront village of Dinant.
 This is the hometown of Adolpho Sax, the inventor of the trumpet.
 Just kidding, the saxophone, thus all the giant fiberglass saxophones around town.

 Next, we continue on to the taproom and cafe of the Benedictine Abbey of Maredsous, where you’ll have lunch on your own.
 You may order a flight of their four beers.
 You’ll see the historic abbey, visit the gift shop and to be able to experience their line of Maredsous beers in their nice beer garden surrounded by the gentle nature of the Molignée River Valley.
 In recent years, they installed a small pilot brewery and they brew some seasonal beers, which are only available at the Abbey, so we have this in which to look forward.
 Brewmaster Hedwig Neven, is the former master brewer of Duvel, where he developed several of their flagship beers.
 Time permitting, he will speak with the group.

-After dinner, we travel about 15 minutes to Leuven and our stylish hotel, located adjacent to the railway station and downtown Leuven, a very appealing historic university city.
-Evening is on your own in Leuven.
+After the tour, we travel to Leuven and the stylish Martin’s Klooster Hotel.
+Leuven is a very appealing historic university city.
+Dinner and evening is on your own in Leuven.
 Domus brewpub, established in 1985, is about 15 minutes by foot from our hotel and one of the oldest modern brewpubs in Belgium.
 It’s a good choice for Flemish cuisine in a traditional atmosphere.

 You’ll enjoy this great university city and its many beer cafés, including the “longest bar in Europe,” which is what they call the 30 plus establishments around the Oude Markt (Old Market square).
 (Breakfast)

-Day Nine• Leuven Our grand Ardennes Mountains Beer Tour officially ends with breakfast.
-You may catch the train from Leuven 10 minutes to the Brussels Airport and just about anywhere in Europe.
+Day Nine, Thur.
+May 14 • Leuven Our grand Ardennes Mountains Beer Tour officially ends with breakfast.
+You may catch the train from Leven 10 minutes to the BRU airport and just about anywhere in Europe.
 (Breakfast)

 Leuven in the Summer.